Projects

 - Nanotune : tooling focused on fine-tuning and improving small, local models for practical use.

-- get-md : a fast, lightweight HTML to Markdown converter optimised for LLM consumption.
+- get-md : a fast, lightweight HTML, PDF, DOCX, and Markdown to Markdown converter optimised for LLM consumption.

 - json-up : a type-safe JSON migration tool with Zod schema validation.